Introducing a dignified approach to continence care in residential aged care

 Contact at NARI: Dr Joan Ostaszkiewicz

-Or contact the Continence Foundation of Australia
+Or contact the Continence Health Australia